JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 InitialMapRestart() replaced with give_team_characters

 3/21/20
-//Made the script map agnostic allowing it to be loaded on non-grief maps and Map agnostic is too cumbersome to support don't load this mod on anything other than grief mode
+Made the script map agnostic allowing it to be loaded on non-grief map -credit X3RX35

 Added dvar support allowing server hosters to change the vars from the config

 Fixed a check involving mapMapChange()